MaxiARG/Homemade-React-Renderer/Readme.md

-# This project is study of how React works internally.
+# This project is a study of how React works internally.

-The project integrates side tooling just like React does:
+The project integrates side toolings just like React does:

 1- Babel: used for converting React style tags to HTML 2- Typescript